ryohey/Reinspector/README.md

 This system is intended to explore and learn the architecture of Unity applications.
 It is not intended for unauthorized modification or data extraction.

+## Usage

+1. Install BepInExp to the target application
+2. Copy ReinspectorPlugin.dll and ReinspectorLib.dll to plugins directory
+3. Open the Unity project placed on `/Unity/Assets/Scenes/Main.unity`
+4. Open Reinspector Editor Extension from toolbar `Reinspector > Server`
+5. Click `Save All Scenes`
+6. Open the saved scene file from toolbar `Reinspector > Open Scene`

 ## How it works

 Reinspector consists of two components.